Vyral/mike-lafido-training/_posts/2019-10-29-the-importance-of-having-3-types-of-listing-presentations.md

 * “S”: This person is the steady type who doesn’t speak much and is a great listener but often can’t make a decision to save their lives.
 When they show up at the airport, they miss their plane because they don’t want to speak up, cut in line, or ruin anyone else’s day.&nbsp;
 * “C”: This person is the left-brained, analytical type who shows up at the airport two hours early so they don’t have to run to catch a plane.&nbsp;

-As always, if you have any questions about this or any other real estate topic, don’t hesitate to reach out to me.
+As always, if you have questions about this or any other real estate topic, don’t hesitate to reach out to me.
 I’d love to help you.